alainamstutz/JAKi-IPDMA/covinib.md

 df$discharge_time_sus <- df$discharge_time

-# (vii) Viral clearance up to day 5, day 10, and day 15 (Viral load value <LOQ and/or undectectable): Not available in TOFACOV
+# (vii) Viral clearance up to day 5, day 10, and day 15 (Viral load value <LOQ and/or undectectable): Not available in COVINIB
-# (viii) Quality of life at day 28: Not available in TOFAVOC
+# (viii) Quality of life at day 28: Not available in COVINIB

 # (ix) Participants with an adverse event grade 3 or 4, or a serious adverse event, excluding death, by day 28